wyz960521/tesa2/README.md

 ## Installation

 `GCC` version 9.4.0 or above and `glibc-static` is required.
-If you are using a newer version of Linux, such as Red Hat Enterprise Linux 7 or 8 or above, `glibc-static` may not be installed by default.
+If you are using a newer version of `Linux`, such as `Red Hat Enterprise Linux` 7 or 8 or above, `glibc-static` may not be installed by default.
 Then you can directly install `GCC` and `glibc-static` with root privileges using the following code:

 ```console
 yum -y install gcc